Television Crews come to Mile One Eating House

 As Randy says, "I think it's great for Pemberton, to have a Food Network Canada TV show visit Pemberton can't be a bad thing!
 I hope it helps to continue to put Pemberton on the Foodie map!"
 We agree.

 The support for the event was huge.
-Randy says that "It was fun for sure," but more than that, "we had many people involved involved involved involved involved of the shoot," and just the sheer numbers of people involved "and overall the social media and personal well wishes and support were huge."
+Randy says that "It was fun for sure," but more than that, "we had many people involved in the shoot," and just the sheer numbers of people involved "and overall the social media and personal well-wishes and support were huge."